RetailMeNot/shield/docs/start/alternatives.md

 alternative implementations, so let's talk about how they're different.

-One feature that none of these alternatives appear to have is the concept of Endpoint Discovery:  Shield will discover what endpoints an upstream service has and automatically build it's routing table accordingly.
+One feature that none of these alternatives appear to have is the concept of Endpoint Discovery:  Shield will discover what endpoints an upstream service has and automatically build its routing table accordingly.
 In the projects below, you must explicitly configure each endpoint (if the project handles routing between services at all).

 <div class="panel panel-info">
   <div class="panel-heading">Correctness of Comparisons</div>
   <div class="panel-body">
     <p>
         We try to be objective as possible in these comparisons.
-However, it's possible that we missed some features in our research or that the project has been updated in the mean time.
+However, its possible that we missed some features in our research or that the project has been updated in the mean time.
     </p>
     <p>